-If you book normal revenue tickets most flight search engines do the heavy lifting and show you a sensible route and pricing for most destinations.
+When you book normal revenue tickets, most flight search engines do the heavy lifting and show you sensible routes and pricing for most destinations.

 Step 1 – Find flights for award tickets using ITA Matrix

 ITA Matrix lets you do a lot of nifty things.
-However the most basic functionality is the search for 30 days for a route.
-You can specific stop over options.
+However, the most basic functionality is the search for a route for 30 days and you can specific stopover options.

-The lowest prices is most often the flights you want.
+The lowest prices are most often the flights you want.

-If you already know your airline you can also specify the IATA code and a plus under special routing codes. i.e. UA+ will only return United flights
+If you already know your airline, you can also specify the IATA code and add a plus under special routing codes. e.g. UA+ will only return United flights.

-While ITA Matrix usually has all the fares that are filed in reservation system it is optimized for the shortest route.
-Often these flights won’t have award availability though.
+While ITA Matrix usually has all the fares that are filed in reservation systems, it is optimized for the shortest routes.
+Often these flights won’t have award availability, though.

-Openflights.org is exactly what you expect a wiki appraoch to flights.
+OpenFlights.org is exactly what you would expect a wiki approach to flights to be.
 It gets data from OAG but also has a number of additional flights.
-It has a good interface to see where airlines fly from one airport.
-Results are often surprising (at least for me).
+It has a good interface where you can see where airlines fly from each airport.
+Results are often surprising (at least they have been for me).
 The data is good but can be a bit old and incomplete.

 Step 3 – Wikipedia search for destinations

 Often an award ticket will get you far but you don’t have enough miles to get into the next ‘zone’.
-A good example is American Airlines award chart that will get you to Southern India but NOT to the Maldives.
-Often discount airlines serve nearby airports and get you where you want for small amounts of money. wegolo.com has a lot of data but also is not easy to use.
-Often kayak.com nearby airports function is better and includes all data from wegolo.com.
+A good example is the American Airlines award chart that will get you to Southern India but NOT to the Maldives.
+Discount airlines may serve nearby airports and get you where you want for small amounts of money. wegolo.com has a lot of data but also is not easy to use.
+Often, kayak.com’s ‘nearby airports’ function is better and includes all data from wegolo.com.

 whichairline.com combines ‘legacy’ airlines and low-cost airlines in one interface.
 It includes nearby airports as well.
 I ran the example for Moscow which is always tricky since it is served by 3 airports and many alliances serve a mix of them.